Mango Carrot Smoothie

 As I was going to use mango, I wanted to keep the beautiful vibrant colour, so other than using our normal kefir base, I decided to keep the orange hue.
 Carrots were an obvious choice as was the dried orange powder my mother kindly supplies me with, but I also added a few dried calendula petals – not too many as they can be bitter, but enough to know we’d got a few additional micro-nutrients.
 Bee pollen and baobab powder, both being orange, were also on the list.
 Even our hawthorn extract has an orange tint.

-Of course if you prefer not to use any dairy, you can substitute a nut milk of choice for the kefir.
+Of course if you prefer not to use any dairy in the mango carrot smoothie, you can substitute a nut milk of choice for the kefir.
 The kefir does make it quite thick, which means you can eat it with a spoon if you prefer a breakfast that feels a bit more substantial than a drink.
 The bee pollen can of course be omitted for vegans.
+If you’d like to find out more about kefir, head over to my post on Kefir – what it is, how to make it and what to do with it.

 - 750 ml kefir (or nut milk of choice)